jakatsa/NextBeatFrontEnd/README.md

 ## Completed Features

 - **UseAuth**:
-- Enable users to login as client and producer using jwt tokens.
+- Enable users to login as client and producer.
+- Enable users to Register as client and producer.
   **Dynamic Beat Listing**:

 - Displays a list of beats fetched from the backend.
 - Supports filtering and sorting for an improved user experience.